kapouer/domt/README.md

 Some filters are already availables:

-* upper, lower: change string case
+* upper : toUpperCase
+* lower : toLowerCase
-* br: replace newlines by <br>
+* br    : replace newlines by <br>, to be used with in bind-html.
-* text: escape html, the combination text|br is useful
+* text  : escape html, the combination text|br is useful
-* esc: encodeURIComponent
+* esc   : encodeURIComponent
-* unesc: decodeURIComponent
+* unesc : decodeURIComponent
-* json: JSON.stringify(val)
+* json  : JSON.stringify
+* int   : parseInt or ""
+* float : parseFloat or ""
-* : (filter name is empty string "") returns null if value is undefined, thus ensuring the merge happens
+* att   : return attribute name if current value evaluates to true
-* no: returns empty string if value is null-ish, otherwise returns null
+* drop  : remove target attribute if current value evaluates to false - does not modify val.
+* !     : return !val
+* ?     : return val.toString() if it's not empty, else return null or undefined or ""

+More filters could be written, but they would typically depend on features like Element.classList or jQuery - they're not fit to be in domt.

 Note that escaping xml entities is usually not needed because we use the DOM methods and they do the conversions for us.